YasirKhan1811/SQL/EDA in SQL.md

 - If we find more than one pair of columns with similar data, we may need to try joining with each pair one-by-one to see if number of results are same

+## The Keys to the Database
+The second stage of exploring a database is understanding the formal relationships, or links, between tables.